Cape Town attractions: our itinerary through the city

-Our walk through the city centre start from Malay Quarter, known as ‘’Bo Kaap‘’ which means “Above Cape” because of its location up against the slopes of Table Mountain and famous for its brightly colored homes and romantic cobble stoned streets.
+Our walk through the city centre starts from the Malay Quarter, known as ‘’Bo Kaap‘’ which means “Above the Cape” because of its location up against the slopes of Table Mountain and famous for its brightly coloured homes and romantic cobblestoned streets.
 Once there, it’s interesting a stopover at the museum, which dates back to the 1760s and the oldest house in the area still in its original form.
 It highlights the cultural contribution made by early Muslim settlers, many of whom were skilled tailors, carpenters, shoemakers and builders.

-Uniquely considered one of Cape Town’s most important historical sites, the Grand Parade is the place where in 1652 the Dutch settlers built their first fort and where slaves were once sold and punished.
-It’s also the venue where a multitude of people gathered to hear the first free-speech by Nelson Mandela to the nation after being in prison for 27 years.
-Next to the square there is the City Hall, a beautiful baroque building and the Castle of Good Hope built in 1666 by the Dutch East India Company.
+Uniquely considered one of Cape Town’s most important historical sites, the Grand Parade is where, in 1652, the Dutch settlers built their first fort and where slaves were once sold and punished.
+It’s also the venue where many people gathered to hear the first free speech by Nelson Mandela to the nation after being in prison for 27 years.
+Close to the square, there is the City Hall, a beautiful baroque building and the Castle of Good Hope built in 1666 by the Dutch East India Company.

-The Table Mountain, rising up from the middle of the city, is the core of Cape Town, dividing the city into distinct zones with public gardens, wilderness, forests, hiking routes, vineyards and desirable residential areas trailing down its lower slopes.
-Once got the top the view is breathtaking, in front of you the city centre, its docks lined with matchbox ships, on the west, beyond the mountainous Twelve Apostles, your eyes sweeps across Africa’s priciest real estate, clinging to the slopes along the Atlantic seaboard.
-On the top there’s a round flat trail (only 40 min) to enjoy the sight from many viewpoints.
+The Table Mountain, rising from the middle of the city, is the core of Cape Town, dividing the city into distinct zones with public gardens, wilderness, forests, hiking routes, vineyards and desirable residential areas trailing down its lower slopes.
+Once got to the top, the view is breathtaking: in front of you, the city centre and its docks lined with matchbox ships; on the west, beyond the mountainous Twelve Apostles, your eyes sweep across Africa’s priciest real estate, clinging to the slopes along the Atlantic seaboard.
+There’s a round flat trail (only 40 min) to enjoy the sight from many viewpoints.
 Before getting there, check the website or give a ring because the cableway is often closed for adverse weather conditions (strong wind or clouds).
-Our day end up at the V&A Waterfront which is a Cape Town’s most visited destination, attracting millions of visitors every year with it’s massive range of restaurants, shops, activities,s and free entertainment.
+Our day ends up at the V&A Waterfront, aa Cape Town’s most visited destination, attracting millions of visitors every year with its massive range of restaurants, shops, activities,s and free entertainment.